benjaminharringtonrose/react-native-revolving-text/README.md

 - `delayMs` (optional) - The number of milliseconds to delay before the animation starts.
 Defaults to 4000.
 - `marginLeft` (optional) - The amount of margin to add to the left of the text.
 Defaults to 0.
-- `speed` (optional) - The speed of the animation in pixels per second.
+- `speed` (optional) - The speed of the animation.
+Arbitrary value.
 Defaults to 50.
 - `textColor` (optional) - The color of the text.
 Defaults to black.
 - `fontStyle` (optional) - An object containing any additional styles to be applied to the text component.